The cemetery at the Abbey of the Genesee

 All who die in God's grace and friendship, but still imperfectly purified, are indeed assured of their eternal salvation; but after death they undergo purification, so as to achieve the holiness necessary to enter the joy of heaven.

 When I die someday—when it’s time for me to take the dirt nap—I hope that someone prays for me and has Masses offered for me that my sins will be forgiven.
 Skip the flowers and the other worldly gestures of sympathy.
-I know that there’s nothing more beneficial than the Holy Sacrifice of the Mass for my soul.
+I know that there’s nothing more beneficial than the Holy Sacrifice of the Mass for my (or your) soul.